De Chile al Paladar | Noticias del Vino en Chile

 In November Amanda Barnes will officially receive the title of Master of Wine, becoming the first woman while residing in South America to obtain this distinction, establishing herself as one of the most influential voices in the promotion of wine varieties and regions of our continent.

-Cristy Álvarez by Cristy Álvarez
+Cristy Álvarez By Cristy Álvarez

 26/02/2026

-in News, Features, Trending, Wines
+At News, Features, Trending, Wines

 A A